 For service providers, managed SD-WAN is a chance for them to offer value-added services such as security and applications performance enhancement.
 These value-added services often come with service level agreements (SLAs) that guarantee minimum service levels.

-One of the main benefits that most enterprises deploy SD-WAN is that it can reduce their WAN costs by up to 90 percent because it supplements or replaces dedicated private WAN networks, which usually are MPLS, with regular broadband connectivity.
+One of the main benefits of SD-WAN is that it can reduce their WAN costs because it supplements or replaces dedicated private WAN networks, which usually are MPLS, with regular broadband connectivity.

 That same cost-benefit can be applied to SD-WAN as a Service.
 By using this, enterprises can get the flexibility and cost savings of SD-WAN and at the same time minimize the headache of managing the infrastructure and connectivity.